Cartersville divorce attorney killed by client's ex-husband

-Cartersville police say a man shot and killed an attorney and then killed himself on Wednesday.
+Cartersville police say a man shot and killed his ex-wife's attorney and then killed himself on Wednesday.

 According to Cartersville Police Department Lt.
 M.E.
 Bettikofer: